axoflow/axosyslog-core-docs/content/chapter-destinations/destination-opensearch/_index.md

     };
 ```

-The following example uses mutually-authenticated HTTPS connection, templated index, and also sets the `type()` and some other options.
+The following example uses mutually-authenticated HTTPS connection, templated index, and also sets some other options.

 ```shell
    destination opensearch_https {